yogicenglish/platform/docs/lessons/future.md

 - They are going to move to Manchester.</br>

 to make predictions based on evidence we can see:</br>
 - Be careful!
-You are going to fall. (= I can see that you might fall.)
+You are going to fall. (= I can see that you might fall.)</br>
 - Look at those black clouds.
-I think it's going to rain. (= I can see that it will rain.)
+I think it's going to rain. (= I can see that it will rain.)</br>

 ## The future in time clauses and if-clauses